vscode-doc-jp/Docs/nodejs/nodejs-debugging.md

 Area: nodejs
 TOCTitle: Node.js Debugging
 ContentId: 3AC4DBB5-1469-47FD-9CC2-6C94684D4A9D
-PageTitle: Node.js Debugging in VS Code
+PageTitle: Debug Node.js Apps using VS Code
-DateApproved: 3/1/2017
+DateApproved: 5/4/2017
 MetaDescription: Visual Studio Code includes Node.js debugging support.
 Set breakpoints, step-in, inspect variables and more.
 MetaSocialImage: debugging_Debugging.png
 ---
 # Node.js Debugging in VS Code

 Visual Studio Code has built-in debugging support for the [Node.js](https://nodejs.org/) runtime and can debug JavaScript, TypeScript, and any other language that gets transpiled to JavaScript.

+>**Are you new to VS Code?** Learn more and download a [faster Node.js editor here](/nodejs).

 This document explains the details of Node.js debugging.
 The general debugging feature are described in [Debugging](/docs/userguide/debugging.md).